Call of Duty: Ghosts: Multiplayer game modes

+Call of Duty: Ghosts features several staple multiplayer game modes, including Team Deathmatch, Kill Confirmed, Search and Destroy, Domination, and Free For All, while introducing several new game types, including Cranked and Blitz.
+In Cranked, once a player kills an enemy, becoming "Cranked", the player who earned the kill has 30 seconds to earn a subsequent kill.
+If they do not earn a subsequent kill within 30 seconds, they blow up.
+In Blitz, a mode similar to Capture the Flag, the player needs to go to a portal located at the enemy's spawn point while preventing players from the enemy team from reaching theirs.
+These portals are temporarily closed for 10 seconds when they are captured to prevent players from rushing.
+In Infected, similar to the mode in Modern Warfare 3, one player is randomly infected at the beginning and can infect other players until either all survivors are infected, or time runs out.
+Playlists will rotate between several different scenarios involving various loadouts.
+This mode allows up to 18 players on Xbox One, PlayStation 4, and PC versions and up to 12 players on the other platforms.
+The Xbox One, PlayStation 4, and PC versions of the game featured Ground War, a more expansive version of the Domination and Team Deathmatch modes with more players.
+Gun Game was added in a later update.

 Extinction

 Extinction is a 4-player co-op mode, which pits the player(s) against various types of aliens (known altogether as Cryptids) in a base-defending survival style map.
-The main goal is usually to destroy all of the Cryptid hives scattered across the map (with the exception of Awakening and Exodus; the former requires players scanning for obelisks in an area which need to be destroyed, while Exodus features generators which the players have to activate).
+The main goal is usually to destroy all of the Cryptid hives scattered across the map (except Awakening and Exodus; the former requires players to scan for obelisks in an area that needs to be destroyed, while Exodus features generators that the players have to activate).
 Players choose from four different class types, with unique traits and customizable loadouts.
 The player(s) can level up their classes, unlocking more weapons and equipment for their loadouts.
 This mode is unlocked by finishing the first level of the Campaign.

-The first map, "Point of Contact", is included within the base game, and serves as an introduction to the game mode.
+The first map, "Point of Contact", is included within the base game and serves as an introduction to the game mode.
 The map takes place in an abandoned city in Colorado, two weeks after the events of the campaign mission "Ghost Stories".

-The second map, "Nightfall", is released as part of the Onslaught DLC pack, and is advertised as the first of the four episodic contents for Extinction.
-The map takes place in an Alaskan research facility, 14 weeks after "Point of Contact", and introduces two characters central to the story: Dr. Samantha Cross and Captain David Archer.
+The second map, "Nightfall", was released as part of the Onslaught DLC pack.
+The map takes place in an Alaskan research facility, 14 weeks after "Point of Contact", and introduces two new story characters: Dr. Samantha Cross and Captain David Archer.
 The map also introduces two new types of Cryptid aliens, one of which (the Breeder) serves as a boss-type enemy.
-Players are also given access to a mysterious and powerful weapon: The Venom X. Players can unlock several pieces of intel, revealing details about the story revolving around Cross and Archer.
+Players are also given access to a mysterious and powerful weapon: The Venom X. Players can unlock several pieces of intel, revealing details about Cross and Archer.